SaaS Management FAQ

 Why do employees use Shadow IT?

-Employees adopt Shadow IT primarily because they need tools to do their jobs and the official procurement process is too slow, too restrictive, or doesn't provide alternatives.
-When IT says "no" or takes months to approve software, employees find their own solutions.
-Often Shadow IT represents genuine business needs that IT hasn't addressed.
-Effective SaaS Management doesn't just block Shadow IT but also provides faster paths to approved alternatives so employees don't need to work around IT.
+Employees adopt Shadow IT primarily because they need tools to do their jobs and the official procurement process is slow, restrictive, or doesn't offer an alternative.
+When IT says "no" or takes months to approve software, people find their own solutions.
+Shadow IT often represents genuine unmet business need.
+Effective SaaS Management doesn't simply block Shadow IT — it provides faster paths to approved alternatives so employees don't need to work around IT in the first place.

 What are the risks of Shadow IT?